 Turnip resembles potato and beetroot; however, it is a member of the family Brassicaceae, commonly known as the mustard family.

 Turnips are usually two-tone colors, the creamy-white bottom with a purple top.
-However, they come in various other colors and sizes as well.
-The most common colors are white, green, pinkish purple, and heirloom amber.
+However, they can come in other colors and sizes too.
+The most common ones are white, green, pinkish purple, and heirloom amber.

 - Scarlet Queen Turnips